 Although compact equipment may not be able to handle every clearing or cutting job, they can still do a lot more and a lot quicker than many conventional methods.
 Adding mulcher attachments and compact mechanical trimmers to your fleet will expand versatility, improve production and increase safety.
 That adds up to more jobs in less time — a formula that equals money in the bank.

-February 2016 Print Issue, Loftness
+Tags: February 2016 Print Issue, Loftness

 Bill Schafer is product development supervisor at Loftness.